WiNg4205/240828-oligarchy_data/README.md

 The data was extracted from [companiesmarketcap.com](https://companiesmarketcap.com) using requests and beautiful soup.
 I used SQLite for the database and Flask for the backend.

 This is my first time doing web scraping (outside of a couple of labs in uni).
 It wasn't as difficult as expected but it was a little frustrating trying to find which data resided where in the DOM.
 The nice thing about webscraping as a miniproject is that it is an easy source of data.
-I think I will probably implement webscraping another time now that I know how to do it on my own.
+I think I will probably do another webscraping project some other time now that I know how to set it up from scratch.